temet.cosmo

 ndarray

-- calcGasMetalAbundances(sP, element, ionNum, indRange=None, assumeSolarAbunds=False, assumeSolarMetallicity=False, sfGasTemp='cold')
+- calcGasMetalAbundances(sP, element, ionNum, indRange=None, solarAbunds=False, solarMetallicity=False, sfGasTemp='cold', parallel=False)

-Compute abundance mass fraction of the given metal ion for gas particles in the whole snapshot, optionally restricted to an indRange.
+Compute abundance mass fraction of the given metal ion for all gas, optionally restricted to an indRange.

 - Parameters: